XLRSeatingBuck-Org/unity-car-jet/docs/technical-docs.md

 Extinguishes the fire when the foam touches the fire.
 This signals to FireExtinguishTracker when the fire is extinguished.

+# IncreaseFire

+Similar to the behavior of BringFireDown, this grows the fire over time, triggering a loss when it gets too big.

 # CameraController

 Handles camera switching based on whether the user is in VR or not.